anti-cheat-systems by gmh5225

 ### Easy Anti-Cheat (EAC)

-- Process integrity verification
+- Process integrity verification and memory inspection

 - Used by: Fortnite, Apex Legends, Rust